 Meanwhile, the 20th century witnessed how this wine flourished around the world.
 A University of California Viticulture Professor introduced Tempranillo wine to the state in 1905.
 However, due to prohibition laws, it only gained popularity in the 1980s.

 It took a bit longer for the Tempranillo wine to establish a following in Spain.
-It was only n the 1990s that Spanish growers cultivated the “noble grape” outside Rioja.
+It was only in the 1990s that Spanish growers cultivated the “noble grape” outside Rioja.
 Presently, growers in Australia, Mexico, Southern France, Argentina, and the US grow the Tempranillo grape.

 Interesting Facts About the Tempranillo Grape

-- The Tempranillo vines are easy to spot amidst a lush vineyard because of the leaves’ unique characteristics.
+• The Tempranillo vines are easy to spot amidst a lush vineyard because of the leaves’ unique characteristics.
 It’s deep-lobed and jagged on the edges.

-- During autumn, its leaves turn bright red.
+• During autumn, its leaves turn bright red.
 A Tempranillo vineyard is a sight to behold during this season.

-- It is the Rioja region’s most dominant grape variety.
+• It is the Rioja region’s most dominant grape variety.

-- Tempranillo Blanco the red Tempranillo’s mutated version.
+• Tempranillo Blanco the red Tempranillo’s mutated version.
 It’s the grape variety used to produce the White Rioja.

 The Tempranillo Wine Regions